HartsyAI/SwarmUI-MagicPromptExtension/README.md

 ## Installation
 --------------
+Automatic Install (recommended):

+Follow these steps to start making magic:

+1. Open your SwarmUI instance and navigate to the `Server -> Extensions` tab.
+2. Find the extension on the list.
+3. Click the install button and let it download.
+4. Follow the prompts to restart Swarm.
+5. Configure the extension as described in the [Configuration](#configuration) section.

+Manual Installation (not recommended):

-To install the Extension, read through all the steps before attempting to install.
+Read through everything before attempting to install.
 Then, follow these steps:

 1. Close your SwarmUI instance and navigate to `SwarmUI/src/Extensions` directory and clone the repo there.
 Open cmd `cd` to the directory above and `git clone ` the repo.
 2. Make sure you have run `update-windows.bat` or `update-linuxmac.sh` to recompile SwarmUI.
 This only needs to be done on first install.
 3. Restart your SwarmUI instance and refresh your browser.
-You should now have a sub-tab called MagicPrompt inside of the Utilities tab.
-You will also see a new MagicPrompt button in the Generate tab.
+You should now have a tab called MagicPrompt.
+You will also see two new buttons in the Generate tab above the prompt box.
 4. Configure the extension as described in the [Configuration](#configuration) section.

 ## Configuration